MicrosoftDocs/learn/learn-pr/azure/intro-to-hyperscale/includes/3-exercise-create-hyperscale.md

 In this exercise, we're going to create a Hyperscale instance using the Azure Portal.
+Our server group will have:

+* One coordinator node, with 4 vCores and 0.5 TiB of storage
+* Two worker nodes, each with 4 vCores and 0.5 TiB of storage

+For a total of 12 vCores and 1.5 TiB of storage.

 [!include[](../../../includes/azure-exercise-subscription-prerequisite.md)]